mono/Embeddinator-4000/docs/getting-started-java.md

 ## Requirements

-In order to use the embeddinator with Java you'll need a Mac running:
+In order to use the embeddinator with Java you will need:
-* Java 1.7
+* Java 1.7 or later
+* [Mono 5.0](http://www.mono-project.com/download/)

+For Mac:
 * Xcode 8.3.2 or later

-* [Mono 5.0](http://www.mono-project.com/download/)
+For Windows:
+* Visual Studio 2017 with C++ support
+* Windows 10 SDK

 For Android:
 * Xamarin.Android 7.3.x or later